Silviumuraru90/Auth.-App-on-Heroku/README.md

 ## Implementation

-- This project is implemented using Flask and is a REST API for item stored in a Heroku database.
+- This project is implemented using Flask and is a REST API for items stored in a Heroku database.